dingyuqi/keep-it-simple-site/docs/en/1. Database/2024-12-19-Postgres memory.md

 The default value is work_mem = 4 MB.

-:::tip Tips for setting work_mem
+::: tip Tips for setting work_mem
 1. Start with a low value: 32-64 MB.
 2. Then look for "temporary files" in the log line.
 3. Set to 2-3 times the maximum temporary file size.
 :::

 ### Maintenance_work_mem